Katrina Breitreiter, DVM, DABVP (Feline) | She/Her

 Dr. Breitreiter is passionate about making the world a better place for cats.
 Her special areas of interest include internal medicine, pain management, feline behavior, and feline welfare.
 She has published work in the Journal of Feline Medicine and Surgery and other scientific journals.

-Sara Thomas, DVM
+Sara Thomas, DVM | She/Her | Associate Veterinarian

 Dr. Sara Thomas has been an associate veterinarian at South Austin Cat Hospital since May of 2020.
 She was born and raised in beautiful Austin, TX.
 After being heavily involved in the animal shelter world in Austin for several years, Dr. Thomas decided to pursue a career in veterinary medicine.
 Dr. Thomas finished her undergraduate degree at Texas State University, then moved to the Midwest where she graduated from Kansas State University College of Veterinary Medicine.
 She was known as the “cat person” in her veterinary class.